 Funding for my research has come from a variety of sources, including research councils (BBSRC), charities (British Heart Foundation; Tenovus Scotland), government (Chief Scientist Office Scottish Exectutive; EU), and industry.

-I have supervised 16 graduate research students and more than a dozen visiting scientists from a variety of countries.
+I have supervised 16 graduate research students and more than fifteen visiting scientists from a variety of countries.
 Currently I am supervising 2 PhD students and an MRes student who are still based in Glasgow.

 Membership of Professional Bodies